 To allow a tree to be built we need a measure of how well two images can be registered.
-To approximate this cost we register the two images in question to the same frame using optical flow and then take the l^2 -norm of the image difference.
+To approximate this cost we register two images to the same frame using optical flow and compute the L^2 -norm of the image difference.
 In order to make the cost symmetrical we sum the scores achieved by warping to both image I_i and image I_j :

-3.2 Choice of Tree Diameter
+2.3 Choice of Tree Diameter

 Figure 2(b) shows the total weight of all the edges in a spanning tree calculated for different diameters using the method above.
-The input comes from 2 different datasets, TalkingHead and Expressive, details of which are given in the results section.
-It can be seen that the decrease in the sum of the edge costs and hence the gain made through registering similar images starts to drop off rapidly after D = 4.
-This suggests limiting the tree diameter to 4 and comparisons in the results section for models built using trees of different diameter also support this choice.
+The input comes from two different datasets, TalkingHead and ExpressiveHead, details of which are given in §6.
+It can be seen that the decrease in the sum of the edge costs and hence the gain made through registering similar images starts to drop off rapidly after D = 4, suggesting that this is a reasonable choice for the tree diameter.

 Figure 2(c) shows the edge weights for one of the datasets for a graph with a diameter of D = 2 (which corresponds to registering all images to one base image) and D = 4.
-It can be seen that the average edge cost is lower for the case where D = 4, indicating that each individual registration problem has a significantly lower error in this case.
+It can be seen that the average edge cost is lower for the case where D = 4, indicating that each individual registration problem has a lower error in this case.